FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 equal or equals: =

+unequal or inequality or inequal: inequality symbol

+approximately or approximate or approximation or approx: approximation symbol

+proportional or proportional toing or proportion: proportional to symbol

+congruent: congruent to symbol

 modulus or mod or percent or modulo: %

 pipe or absolute value or absolute: starts absolute value